-Care for children diagnosed with a Wilms tumor doesn’t end when active treatment has finished.
-Your child’s health care team will continue to check to make sure the tumor has not returned, manage any side effects, and monitor your child’s overall health.
+Care for children diagnosed with cancer does not end when active treatment has finished.
+Your child’s health care team will continue to check that the Wilms tumor has not come back, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
-All children treated for cancer, including Wilms tumor, should have life-long, follow-up care.
+All children who receive treatment for cancer, including a Wilms tumor, should have life-long, follow-up care.

 Watching for recurrence

 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
-The doctor will also ask specific questions about your child’s health.
-Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of tumor originally diagnosed and the types of treatment given.
+The doctor will ask specific questions about your child’s health.
+Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of tumor first diagnosed and the types of treatment given.

 Managing long-term and late side effects of childhood cancer

 The Children's Oncology Group (COG) has studied the physical and psychological effects that childhood cancer survivors face.
-Based on these studies, COG has created recommendations for long-term follow-up care for childhood, adolescent, and young adult cancer survivors that can be found on a separate website: www.survivorshipguidelines.org.
+Based on these studies, COG has created recommendations for long-term follow-up care for childhood, adolescent, and young adult cancer survivors that can be found on a separate website.

 Keeping a child’s personal health record

-Some children continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
+Some children continue to see their oncologist, while others transition back to the care of their pediatrician, primary care doctor, or another health care professional.
 This decision depends on several factors, including:

-If a doctor who was not directly involved in your child’s cancer care will lead the follow-up care, be sure to share the cancer treatment summary and survivorship care plan forms with him or her, as well as all future health care providers.
-Details about the specific cancer treatment given are very valuable to the health care professionals who will care for your child throughout his or her lifetime.
+If a doctor who was not directly involved in your child’s cancer care will lead the follow-up care, be sure to share the cancer treatment summary and survivorship care plan forms with them and with all future health care providers.
+Details about the specific cancer treatment given are very valuable to the health care professionals who will care for your child throughout their lifetime.

-The next section in this guide is Survivorship, and it describes how to cope with challenges in everyday life after a cancer diagnosis.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Survivorship.
+It describes how to cope with challenges in everyday life after a cancer diagnosis.
+Use the menu to choose a different section to read in this guide.